CNN Legal Analyst & Former U.S. Department of Justice Official

 During his tenure in the Criminal Division of the U.S. Department of Justice (DOJ), he held various senior positions, including: Deputy Chief, Narcotics and Dangerous Drug Section; Chief, Money Laundering and Asset Forfeiture Offices; Special Counsel for Money Laundering Matters to Criminal Division Assistant Attorney General Robert Mueller.
 Additionally, he served as the DOJ delegate to numerous international narcotics and money laundering multilateral conventions around the world.

 Zeldin served as the Deputy Independent Counsel/Independent Counsel, investigating allegations of tampering with candidate Bill Clinton’s passport files during the 1992 US presidential campaign.
 He also served as the Deputy Chief Counsel to the U.S. House of Representatives, Foreign Affairs Committee, October Surprise Task Force, Deputy Chief Counsel, (1992-1993) where he investigated the events surrounding the holding and eventual release of the American hostages in Iran during the Presidency of Jimmy Carter.

 In the private sector, Zeldin was a Principal at Deloitte where he served as the global practice leader for financial crimes compliance with a specialization in money laundering and economic and trade sanctions.

-For the Spring 2019 semester, Zeldin is a Resident Fellow at the Institute of Politics at the Harvard Kennedy School.
-His study group concentrates on independent counsel investigations of US presidents from Watergate to Mueller.
+During the Spring 2019 semester, Zeldin was a Resident Fellow at the Institute of Politics at the Harvard Kennedy School.
+His study group concentrated on independent counsel investigations of US presidents from Watergate to Mueller.

 The White House Under Investigation.
 As the White House tries to steady itself, Congress, Mueller and multiple state and federal prosecutors are expanding the probe into possible links between the Trump campaign and Russian interests, as well as a broad array of financial crimes.